 Williams’ Play Ball rookie has shot up in value over the years.
-Really low-grade cards are somewhat reasonable starting around $700 or so but anything halfway decent will start around a grand.
-Nice mid-grade cards start around $3,000.
+Very low-grade cards have gotten much more expensive and usually start in the $1,250-$1,500 range.
+Nicer mid-grade cards start around $4,000-$5,000 these days.

 Iconic rookie card of one of the most important players of all time — it’s easy to see why this one tops the list.